mrbalihai/passbox/README.md

 export PASSBOX_LOCATION='~/dropbox/passwords.gpg'
 ````

 Passbox uses *symmetric* encryption by default, this means that the data is encrypted using a simple passphrase.
-You can enable *asymmetric* encryption by setting the following environment varibales:
+You can enable *asymmetric* encryption by setting the following environment variables:
 ````
 export PASSBOX_ASYMMETRIC=true
 export PASSBOX_RECIPIENT=yourkeyuser@example.com